HDFGroup/h5serv/docs/DatatypeOps/POST_Datatype.rst

 id
 ^^

-The UUID of the datatype object.
+The UUID of the newly created datatype object.

 attributeCount
 ^^^^^^^^^^^^^^